 When you let all the dust settle, you can clearly see the benefits of programmatic video yourself.
 As you already know, it all starts with transparency and scalability.
 Programmatic videos are one of the best transparent ways to monetize video content on your properties.
 And, of course, it is scalable.

-You can run video ads even when you don’t have any video content.
+If you can maintain a streamlined supply chain and niche audience, you’ll get the best out of your content.
+Besides, you can run video ads even when you don’t have any video content.
 Who doesn’t like to earn extra money without adding more content?

-It is clear that full-screen ads, pop-up (with countdown) ads, prestitial ads (blocking the content), etc. would be bad for the user experience.
-But, running a non-intrusive video ad without any sound doesn’t affect the users.
+It is clear that full-screen ads, pop-up (with countdown) ads, prestitial ads (blocking the content), etc., would be bad for the user experience.
+But running a non-intrusive video ad without any sound doesn’t affect the users.
 Experiment and find the ideal placement before rolling out the ads across the site.

-However, the publishers’ adoption rate plays an important role in the future of programmatic video.
+Noticeably, the demand trend is concerted towards premium and a few mid-market publishers.
+The rest is on the walled gardens (Facebook, Instagram, etc.).
+However, the publishers’ adoption rate plays an important role in the future of programmatic videos.
 If advertisers are seeing a lot of promising impressions (for lesser eCPMs), they’ll be happy to turn back to the open internet.

-When a user shifts their consuming behavior, both the publishers and buyers are compelled to follow the suit.
+The most pressing problem of video header bidding is latency.
+It is a fact that users are drilling down the video channels to consume more content.
+When a user shifts their consuming behavior, both the publishers and buyers are compelled to follow suit.
 That’s why you’re seeing a rise in new video channels across the web.
-But, there’s a problem.
+But there’s a problem.

-When you trade impressions based on user data, placing the right video ad at the right time is not an easy task.
+When trading impressions based on user data, placing the right video ad at the right time is difficult.
 Especially, the rich content formats multiply the page latency and deface the mobile layout (in case of low bandwidths).
+So, obviously, publishers would prefer to keep the content lite.
+On the contrary, buyers are willing to experiment with rich formats because of the users’ fondness for video content.

 Is Implementing Programmatic Video Ads Easy?

 With the complexities involved, you can say that the implementation is quite technical.
-Whether you’re going with a third-party (which takes care of everything, so no transparency) or using an open-source wrapper (prebid supports video header bidding), you have to deal with errors.
+Whether you’re going with a third party (which takes care of everything, so no transparency) or using an open-source wrapper (prebid supports video header bidding), you have to deal with errors.

 What’s the best way?
 If you’re not a premium publisher, it’s better to let an SSP handle the video header bidding setup.